-Companies may postpone holidays for the current holiday year as well as the shortened holiday year based on individual agreements or its own decision, to be taken in the following holiday year.
+The government has introduced a new Act, which gives companies the ability to postpone holidays for the current holiday year as well as the shortened holiday year based on individual agreements or its own decision, to be taken in the following holiday year.
 The temporary changes to the Holiday Act will provide better flexibility for companies currently experiencing critical demand for staff.